 Muffin TLC Ministry

-Once a month, volunteers bake and package muffins and other special items and deliver them to families and individuals in special need of a tangible gift of love.
+Once a month, volunteers package muffins and other special items and deliver them to families and individuals in special need of a tangible gift of love.

 Prayer Line Ministry